 You can’t create a successful monthly budget without budget categories or ‘buckets’ of income and expenses.
 You can get as detailed or generic as you like with your personal budget categories.
 It just depends on what will make things easier for you.

 For example, some people budget for the ‘big’ categories, like housing, transportation, and food.
-Others get much more detailed, breaking down categories like ‘housing’ into mortgage, utilities, taxes, and insurance.
+Others get much more detailed, breaking down categories like ‘housing’ into rent or mortgage payments, utilities, taxes, and insurance.

 Budget Envelope Categories Checklist